isa-ulisboa/greends-fads-exercises/fads_ex_05_markdown.md

 The syntax of Markdown is very simple and easy to learn and use.
 It will also speed up your workflow.

-Documents writen in Markdown normally have the extension `.md`, which facilitates applications to identify its format.
-Most text editors - Notepad++, Atom, Visual Studio Code, Sublime Text - have plugins to preview Markdown formated text, or to export to other file formats as HTML or pdf.
+Documents written in Markdown normally have the extension `.md`, which facilitates applications to identify its format.
+Most text editors - Notepad++, Atom, Visual Studio Code, Sublime Text - have plugins to preview Markdown formatted text, or to export to other file formats as HTML or pdf.

-The goal of this exercise is to create a dummy plain text document in Markdown, to demonstrate the different formating syntax.
+The goal of this exercise is to create a dummy plain text document in Markdown, to demonstrate the different formatting syntax.

 ## 1. Prepare your environment
 For this exercise, you can use *Visual Studio Code*.
 But lets start by creating